jundalisay/sp/content/en/research/rand/intellectual/part-10.md

 believe than the actual truth: that we are moved by nothing but the sluggish inertia of unfocused minds.

-Collectivism, as a social ideal, is dead, but capitalism has not yet been discovered.
+Collectivism, as a social ideal, is dead.

+But capitalism has not yet been discovered.

 It cannot be discovered by the psycho-epistemology of Witch Doctors and Attila-ists—and as to the businessman, he is struggling to forget that he had ever known it.
 That is his guilt.